Classifying bioacoustic data without individual call annotations using temporal convolutional networks and feature extractors: Methods

-After selecting the 4 minute segments and standardising the labels to either positive or negative for the whole segment, a pre-processing stage was implemented to standardise the recordings across diverse deployments.
-In cases of recordings featuring multiple channels, only the first channel was retained.
+After selecting the 4-minute and 30-second segments and standardising the labels to presence/absence of sperm whale echolocation click trains for the whole segment, a pre-processing stage was implemented to standardise the recordings across diverse deployments.
+For multi-channel recordings, only the data recorded furthest from the boat was retained.
 Furthermore, any DC offset present in the signal was removed.
-Subsequently, all files were decimated to a uniform sampling rate of 48 kHz.
-To eliminate low frequency noise a 1-20kHz bandpass 6-pole Butterworth filter was applied, leaving a frequency range that captures the majority of the sperm whale click energy to analyse \citep{goold_time_1995}.
+Subsequently, all files were decimated (with antialiasing) to a uniform sampling rate of 48 kHz .
+To eliminate low-frequency noise, the signal was filtered via a 1-20kHz bandpass 6-pole Butterworth filter, leaving a frequency range that captures the majority of the sperm whale click energy \citep{goold_time_1995}.